cn0047/stash/ed/db/postgresql/README.md

 Advisory locks can be useful for locking strategies that are an awkward fit for the MVCC model.
-For example, a common use of advisory locks is to emulate pessimistic locking strategies typical of so-called “flat file” data management systems.
+For example, a common use of advisory locks is to emulate pessimistic locking strategies typical of so-called "flat file" data management systems.

 #### System Columns: